DataDog/hiring-engineers/answers.md

   * From 7pm to 9am daily on M-F
   * All day on Sat-Sun

-Here is the email that I received from setting up this downtime.
+Here is the email that I received from setting up the Monday-Friday downtime.

 ![downtime](downtime.png)